gameplaycolor/gameplaycolor.com/docs/faq/index.markdown

 If you have zipped Game Boy or Game Boy Color ROMs (**.zip**), you will need to unzip these before they will appear.

 Check out our guide on [adding games](#add) for more help.

 <p class="faq-top"><a href="#">&#8613; Back to the top</a></p>

----

-<a id="sound"></a>

-### Why is the sound so poor on my device? <a class="permalink" href="#sound">∞</a>

-We do our best to support Game Play Color to as many devices as possible.
-Unfortunately some earlier devices such as the iPhone 4S or iPhone 5 are just a bit too slow to play sound without underflow at the moment.

-We're continue to do our best to improve performance on all devices but, in the meantime, we recommend turning off sound if you're finding performance isn't great.

-<p class="faq-top"><a href="#">&#8613; Back to the top</a></p>